Breaking news on labor negotiations

 Before Fran Drescher

-As a former union member from a union family, I think this is a really important topic to bring to listeners.
-Highly visible labor struggles and work stoppages have a ripple effect to other industries, so understanding these unions’ power informs what we can expect in the future.
-Further, I am intrigued that there have been two women WGA presidents, Victoria Riskin and Meredith Stiehm.
+As a former union member from a union family who believes contracts and labor relations are important topics to bring to listeners.
+Highly visible struggles and work stoppages have a ripple effect to other industries.
+So understanding these unions’ power informs what we can expect in the future.
+Further, I am intrigued that there have been only two women WGA presidents, Victoria Riskin and Meredith Stiehm.
 Seven women have led SAG or AFTRA (pre-merger) and two since the organization merged.

 Stay tuned for our August episode.